Structural Stability for Fibrewise Anosov Diffeomorphisms on Principal Torus Bundles: Proof of Theorem

-\begin{lemma} If we have the global product structure at $b$, then the restriction $h_b:\T^d_b\to\T^d_b$ is injective. \end{lemma} \begin{proof} Note that we also have the global product structure along the orbit of $b$, if considering the lifts fibrewise.
-We follow a similar argument to Franks \cite{franks1}.
+\begin{lemma} If we have the global product structure at a point $b\in B$, then the restriction $\tilde h_b:\R^d_b\to\R^d_b$ is injective. \end{lemma} \begin{proof} Note that if we have the global product structure at one point $b$, then we also have it along the orbit of $b$, if considering the lifts fibrewise.
+We are then able to follow a similar argument to Franks \cite{franks1} to deduce the injectivity of $\tilde h_b$.